-- While you are in the peri-operative area, your anesthesia care provider will examine you, discuss your medical history and determine the best plan for your anesthesia care. - It is important that you tell your anesthesia care provider of any prior problems or difficulties you have had with anesthesia. - Some joint replacement surgeries use general anesthesia, while most utilize regional anesthesia such as a spinal block. - Your anesthesia care provider will discuss the risks and benefits associated with the various anesthesia options, as well as the potential side effects that can occur with each.
+- Before surgery, the anesthesia provider will meet with you, discuss your medical history and determine the best plan for your anesthesia care. - It is important that you tell your anesthesia provider of any prior problems or difficulties you have had with anesthesia. - Some joint replacement surgeries use general anesthesia, while most utilize regional anesthesia such as a spinal block. - Your anesthesia provider will discuss the risks and benefits associated with the various anesthesia options, as well as the potential side effects that can occur with each.